 Through the Aging & Disability Resource Connection at 1-877-222-3737 or directly through your county Office on Aging.
 Find your county listing at nj.gov/humanservices/doas/assistance/county-offices/.

 JACC has historically operated under a budget-cycle cap and may carry a waitlist.
 Verify your county's current waitlist status at intake.
-Some NJ counties run essentially zero waitlist; others can have 6–12 month queues.
+Some NJ counties run essentially zero waitlist; others can have longer queues.

 What SRCP pays

-A different family member (e.g., the primary caregiver's adult child providing respite to a parent caring for grandma) may be hired as the substitute respite worker, depending on county provider rules.
+A different family member (for example, the primary caregiver's adult child providing respite to a parent who cares for grandma) may be hired as the substitute respite worker, depending on county provider rules.
 The primary caregiver themselves cannot.

 Through the ADRC at 1-877-222-3737 or your county Office on Aging.

-Pathway 5, VA Program of Comprehensive Assistance for Family Caregivers (PCAFC)
+Pathway 5: Caring for a veteran, VA Program of Comprehensive Assistance for Family Caregivers (PCAFC)

-New Jersey's veteran population is approximately 335,000–360,000 depending on data source.
-NJ veterans are served primarily by the VA New Jersey Health Care System with hospitals at East Orange (973-676-1000) and Lyons (908-647-0180), plus Wilmington VAMC (800-461-8262) for South Jersey veterans in Salem, Cumberland, and Cape May counties.
-NJ also has the Joint Ambulatory Care Center in Brick and outpatient clinics throughout the state.
+New Jersey veterans are served primarily by the VA New Jersey Health Care System, with campuses at East Orange (973-676-1000) and Lyons (908-647-0180), plus Wilmington VAMC for South Jersey veterans in Salem, Cumberland, and Cape May counties.
+Each campus has a Caregiver Support Coordinator who screens for PCAFC.

 Eligibility (38 CFR Part 71)